RELabUU/Interactive-Narrator/README.md

 **Running the Project**

-Each time you run the project, change line 70: data = run.program('CMSCompany.csv') to contain the filename of your user story set located in the inwebapp folder
+Each time you run the project, change line 70: data = run.program('example_stories.txt') to contain the filename of your own user story set located in the inwebapp folder

 1. open a terminal in your virtual environment directory
 2. activate your virtual environment with 'source bin/activate'